We use cookies on this site, but we don't capture any personal information. View cookie options.

 Current status:

-At its heart Alternative Outcome is an intricate mystery story.
-The self-publishing theme arises because the leading character, Mike, has himself written a mystery novel as a diversion from the rat race of his day job.
+Journalist Mike Stanhope has written a mystery novel as a diversion from the rat race of his day job.
 He opts for self-publishing as a way to get the book out there, and a sequence of unsettling events follows.

 One of the key characters in Mike’s book is loosely based on a girl he remembers from childhood.
 He never kept in touch with her, but now he is persuaded by well-meaning friends to try and track her down.
 Yet the harder he looks, the more intrigue he finds himself unravelling.

 As he starts piecing together the real mystery surrounding the missing girl, he finds himself pitched against increasingly persistent adversaries.
-Mistaken assumptions lead him down various false trails, but he gradually starts to unearth some surprises he wasn’t expecting.
+Mistaken assumptions lead him down various false trails, but he gradually starts to unearth some surprises he couldn’t possibly have expected.

 Meanwhile, the possibility of romance seems to hover in front of him, but the existence of a “significant other” threatens to thwart his progress.